ramit21/AWS-misc/misc/README.md

 **LLM Evaluation Metrics**:
 1. **Rouge**: Used for text summarisation.
 Compare a summary to one or more reference summaries.
 2. **Blue Score**: Used for text translation. compare to human generated translations.

+**Semantic caching** is a technique that can be used to improve the performance of large language model (LLM) applications while reducing expenses1.
+It involves storing precomputed representations of frequently used language elements in a cache, which can significantly reduce the time it takes to retrieve data, reduce API call expenses, and improve scalability.

+Techniques to improve LLM results in increasing order of cost and time:
+1. Prompt engineering
+2. Use RAG
+3. Fine tune the model to your domain use case (eg. LoRA technique)
+4. Train the LLM model from scratch (v. expensive)

+**RHLF**: Reinforcement Learning from Human Feedback (RLHF) is a technique that combines reinforcement learning with human feedback to improve the performance of large language model (LLM) applications.

+**Vector databases** are a powerful solution for managing unstructured data types including text, audio, images, and videos in numerical form.
+They have gained traction in the AI sphere due to their ability to efficiently manage similarity searches across thousands of columns.
+Vector databases store and provide access to structured and unstructured data, such as text or images, alongside their vector embeddings.
+Vector embeddings are the data’s numerical representation as a long list of numbers that captures the original data object’s semantic meaning.
+Because similar objects are close together in vector space, the similarity of data objects can be calculated based on the distance between the data object’s vector embeddings.
+This opens the door to a new type of search technique called vector search that retrieves objects based on similarity.
+While many traditional databases support storing vector embeddings to enable vector search, vector databases are AI-native, which means they are optimized to conduct lightning-fast vector searches at scale.